Software as a Medical Device (SaMD): Regulatory Guide

 • Class IIa includes software that provides information used for diagnostic or therapeutic purposes.

-• Class IIb covers software where incorrect decisions could cause a serious deterioration in health.
+• Class IIb covers software where incorrect decisions could cause serious deterioration in health.

-• Class III applies to software that could lead to death or irreversible deterioration in health..
+• Class III applies to software that could lead to death or irreversible health deterioration.
+The rule ensures that higher-risk software undergoes more rigorous conformity assessment.

 Despite their differences, all these classification systems share the same principle: the greater the potential impact of a software failure on patient safety, the stricter the regulatory requirements.